-TOM WESSELMANN (1931-2004)

-Smoker #21 1975 Signed and dated on the overturn edge, "Wesselmann 75" oil on shaped canvas $74 \frac{1}{2} \times 67 \frac{1}{2}$ in.
+TOM WESSELMANN (1931-2004) Smoker #21 1975 Signed and dated on the overturn edge, "Wesselmann 75" oil on shaped canvas 74 $\frac{1}{2}$ x 67 $\frac{1}{2}$ in.
 (189.2 x 171.4 cm)

-PROVENANCE

-Estate of the Artist

-Robert Miller Gallery, New York.

-Private Collection, Japan (acquired from the above in 2006)

-Private Collection of Yusaku Maezawa, Japan (acquired from the above in 2012)

-Sotheby's, New York, Contemporary Art Evening Sale, 18 May 2017, lot 28

-Private Collection

-Heather James Fine Art

-EXHIBITION
+PROVENANCE Estate of the Artist Robert Miller Gallery, New York Private Collection, Japan, acquired from the above, 2006 Private Collection of Yusaku Maezawa, Japan, acquired from the above, 2012 Sotheby's New York: Contemporary Art Evening Sale, May 18, 2017, lot 28 Private Collection, acquired from the above sale Christie's London: 20th/21st Century Evening Sale, Tuesday, June 28, 2022, lot 73 Heather James Fine Art

-New York, Sidney Janis Gallery, New Paintings by Tom Wesselmann, April-May 1976, no. 9
+EXHIBITION New York, Sidney Janis Gallery, New Paintings by Tom Wesselmann, April-May 1976, no. 9

--IMPORTANT FACTS

-- Apart from perceiving smoking as cool and chic, a painting such as Smoker #21 is the consummate celebration of Wesselmann's abilities as a painter. - Like all of Wesselmann's prodigious scaled artworks, Smoker #21 has the commanding presence of an altarpiece. - It was produced during long hours in his impressive Manhattan studio in Cooper Square, and the result is one of sultry dynamism, a painting that flaunts his graphic supremacy and potent realism varnished with his patented sex appeal flair.
+IMPORTANT FACTS - Apart from perceiving smoking as cool and chic, a painting such as Smoker #21 is the consummate celebration of Wesselmann's abilities as a painter. - Like all of Wesselmann's prodigious scaled artworks, Smoker #21 has the commanding presence of an altarpiece. - It was produced during long hours in his impressive Manhattan studio in Cooper Square, and the result is one of sultry dynamism, a painting that flaunts his graphic supremacy and potent realism varnished with his patented sex appeal flair.